Rightafire2/MNISTDigitRecognition/README.md

 \text{Softmax}(x_i) = \frac{e^{x_i}}{\sum_{j=1}^{n} e^{x_j}}
 $$

-The Softmax function runs on an input matrix $x_i$ and computes the division of the exponential function of $x_$ and the sum of the exponential functions for all $n$ elements in the matrix.
+The Softmax function runs on an input matrix $x_i$ and computes the division of the exponential function of $x_i$ and the sum of the exponential functions for all $n$ elements in the matrix.

 ### Forward Propagation